Nov 5: PSA on Canada to USA knife shipments after the $800 duty exemption was removed

 • 4 customers paid duties and we have disputes in with UPS that look promising but glacially slow for the customers to be reimbursed those charges.

-However I have now turned back to DHL which has always had good cross border service but can be very expensive for more remote parts of the USA.
-In two test shipments, one got to PA no duties owing and the 2nd one, a few days later, was returned to us, without leaving Canada, because DHL deems knives as weapons and they don’t allow weapons in their network.
+However I have also turned back to DHL which has always had good cross border service but can be very expensive for more remote parts of the USA.
+In the DHL test shipments so far, a few got through without duty and one or two had incorrect assessments, plus 3 shipments with folders have all been returned.
+DHL Canada now deems all folding knives as weapons and they don’t allow weapons in their network.
 Back in 2017 it was DHL who recruited us as a customer, knowing exactly what we did and we never had a knife shipment refused/returned.
-Following that return, I connected with a senior account rep at DHL and he promised us a solution for reliable declarations of our steel derivative products.
-So far nothing concrete.
-However we have continued sending DHL test orders with different tariff code combinations.
-Though they are very slow (for an express service), they do seem to be entering the tariff codes properly with CBP, and some shipments have gone through duty free.
-But it is still unclear which type of knives they may refuse to accept.
+I connected with a senior account rep at DHL and he promised us a solution for reliable declarations of our steel derivative products.
+Nothing came of that promise.
+However we continue sending DHL test orders to gauge the consistency of their assessments.
+Though they are very slow (for an express service), they do seem to mostly be entering the tariff codes properly with CBP.

 Learnings summary: